clojure-lsp/clojure-lsp/docs/settings.md

                   :classpath-cmd ["clojure" "-A:my-custom-alias" "-Spath"]}]}
 ```

-Note that clojure-lsp will make this scan to save the cache when:
+Note that clojure-lsp will analyzes and cache for next startups, it will only analyze again if:

 - The project has no cache (`.lsp/.cache`)
 - The project deps file (`project.clj` for example) changed.